TunahanIbis/Kodluyoruz-JavaScript-Course/Worksheet 1/README.md

-# Student Grade Portal
+# Student Portal

 ## Overview
-The Student Grade Portal is a simple web application that calculates a student's letter grade based on their numerical exam score.
+The Student Portal is a simple web application that calculates a student's letter grade based on their numerical exam score.
 The application accepts user input for the student's name, lecture, and numerical grade, and displays the corresponding letter grade and pass/fail status.
 If the grade is below 50, the student is marked as failing, while those above 50 are marked as passing.

 This project uses basic HTML, JavaScript, and a little CSS for styling.